 After a brief rest back at our hotel, we set off to eat dinner at a pub directly across from Big Ben.
 It’s hard to beat a view of one of the city’s iconic landmarks while enjoying a pint : )

 With that, we wrapped up our first two days in London.
-Stay tuned for Part 2 of my London and Paris trip report!
+Check out Part 2 of my London and Paris trip report!